DrMarkusVoss/DrMarkusVoss.github.io/_posts/2021-10-19-fun-with-nlp-part1.markdown

   "A human head has two eyes.",
   "Human heads have two ears.",
   "The car has a manual transmission.",
-  "The dog is characterized by an upturning tail."
+  "The dog is characterized by an upturning tail.", "Arms are extremities.",
+  "Legs are extremities.",
+  "Persons are humans.",
+  "A human is a lifeform.",
+  "A man is a person.",
+  "A woman is a person."
 ]
 ```